 She decided she'd stick with her savant training for a while longer.

-Daria laid it out on the linens and wrapped it up as best she could.
-Then she walked over to the pump and worked the lever to splash water on one arm, than the other, and then mixed in some soap to do it again.
+Daria laid it out on the linens and wrapped the thing up as best she could.
+Then she walked over to the pump and worked the lever to splash water on her slimy forearms, and then mixed in some soap for a second rinse.
 Getting the stuff off her made her feel a bit better about the whole thing.

 Placing the scrib in a canvas bag, she headed off to Jane's.